Alexander Ramsey

-Alexander Ramsey (September 8, 1815 – April 22, 1903) was an American politician, who became the first Minnesota Territorial Governor and later became a U.S. Senator.
+Alexander Ramsey (September 8, 1815 – April 22, 1903) was an American politician, who became the first Minnesota Territorial governor and later became a U.S. Senator.
 He served as a Whig and Republican over a variety of offices between the 1840s and the 1880s.

 Early years and family

-Born in Hummelstown, Pennsylvania, on September 8, 1815, Alexander was the eldest of five children born to Thomas Ramsey and Elizabeth Kelker (also Kölliker or Köllker).
-His father was a blacksmith who committed suicide at age 42 when he went bankrupt in 1826, after signing for a note of a friend.
-Alexander lived with his uncle in Harrisburg, after his family split up to live with relatives.
+Born in Hummelstown, Pennsylvania, on September 8, 1815, Ramsey was the eldest of five children born to Thomas Ramsey and Elizabeth Kelker (also Kölliker or Köllker).
+Ramsey was of Scottish and German ancestry..
+His father was a blacksmith who committed suicide, at age 42, when he went bankrupt in 1826, after signing for a note of a friend.
+Ramsey lived with his uncle in Harrisburg, after his family split up to live with relatives.
 His brother Justus Cornelius Ramsey served in the Minnesota Territorial Legislature.

 Ramsey first studied carpentry at Lafayette College but left during his third year.
 He read law with Hamilton Alricks, and attended Judge John Reed's law school in Carlisle (now Penn State-Dickinson Law) in 1839.
 He was admitted to the Pennsylvania bar in 1839.

-In 1844 Ramsey married Anna Earl Jenks, daughter of Michael Hutchinson Jenks, and they had three children.
+In 1844, Ramsey married Anna Earl Jenks, daughter of Michael Hutchinson Jenks, and they had three children.
 Only one daughter, Marion, survived past childhood.

 Career

 Alexander Ramsey was elected from Pennsylvania as a Whig to the U.S. House of Representatives and served in the 28th and 29th congresses from March 4, 1843, to March 3, 1847.
-He served as the first Territorial Governor of Minnesota from June 1, 1849, to May 15, 1853, as a member of the Whig Party.
+He served as the first Territorial governor of Minnesota from June 1, 1849, to May 15, 1853, as a member of the Whig Party.
+Upon his term's completion, he stated he would not run for any public office again.
+In 1855, he became the mayor of St. Paul, Minnesota as an exception to his swearing off of public service.
+He served in that position for a one-year term.
+In 1857, Ramsey joined the newly formed Republican Party.
+Upon the Republican State Convention nominating him unanimously for governor of Minnesota on September 10, 1857, he was convinced to leave retirement and accepted the nomination.
+He would lose the election to Henry Hastings Sibley by only 240 votes.